Eclipse-IoT/eclipsecon-2022-hackathon/infra/meshd/README.md

 # meshcfg

-Running a mesh network on a Linux host with blueooth mesh daemon.
+Running a mesh network on a Linux host with bluetooth mesh daemon.

 To start the daemon: